I have another pumpkin recipe for you today – plus a couple of festive recipes perfect for Thanksgiving, Christmas, and all your holiday celebrations!

 Note: Frozen cranberries can also be used; just continue simmering until cranberries break down into entire mixture thickens and becomes deeper in color.

-Have you planned your Thanksgiving menu (Canada or US!)… what are you making?
+Have you planned your holiday menu?… what are you making?